Think of your subconscious mind as a massive database that stores everything that has ever happened to you.

 When we meditate and slow down our breath, we let go of the conscious mind and drop into our subconscious.
 The subconscious takes over our slowed breathing and we stop having to even think of it.
 As our brains drop into beta, alpha and then theta waves, we fall deeper and deeper into our subconscious.
 This is also what Joe Dispenza refers to as the ‘quantum field.’
 Here we can communicate with the universe.

-Communicating with our subconscious mind is done through emotions.
+Communicating with our subconscious mind is done through emotions (housed in the amygdala).
 Emotionally charged thoughts and experiences instantly retrieve information.
 These emotions can trigger a negative or positive response – but this all depends on the belief that is retrieved.
 Just so you know, the negative emotions are usually stronger than the positive ones.
 This is also how we ‘belief hack’ – we follow the emotion back to the root cause of the event that has trapped a limiting belief in your subconscious.
 Read more about that here.

 For example, let’s say you just started dating someone.
 You go on a few great dates and then you don’t hear from the person for a few days.
 You get nervous, you want to know why.
 Suddenly, you are triggered emotionally and feeling very bad about the whole experience.
 Your date texts you the next day and apologises.
 They’ve been dealing with a sick parent.
 You still can’t shake the bad feeling even though there is a valid, logical reason.
 Why?
 Because this event triggered a memory from your subconscious when you felt rejected.
 The belief was “I’m not good enough.”